fluentjoy

 Watch the video now to master the use of "bad" and "badly" and enhance your English language skills.
 Become more confident in your grammar and avoid common mistakes in your conversations and writing!

-Adverbs of time, degree, manner - ElementaryGrammarGeneral EnglishElementary
+Adverbs of time, degree and manner - ElementaryGrammarGeneral EnglishElementary

 Get the full app experience